-When out of control, anger can turn destructive.
+When out of control, anger can become destructive.
 It can significantly impact quality of life - affecting your relationships, your career and overall well-being.
-However, there are ways to help you learn how to control your anger more effectively and lessen the impact it’s having on your daily life.
+However, there are ways to control your anger more effectively and lessen the impact it’s having on your daily life.
 This page will explore anger in more detail, including the signs to spot and anger management therapy.

 Aggression is an instinctive way to express anger - relating back to the ‘fight or flight’ reaction, which allows us to protect ourselves when in danger.
 But this isn’t always suitable.
 There are other ways to express and manage your anger, without aggression, including relaxation techniques and anger management therapy.